Sleep Apnea Updated January 30, 2025 7 min read By Apnée Santé

 Sleep apnea: Driving home the numbers

-• Canadians at risk of sleep apnea: One in three⁴
+Canadians at risk of sleep apnea4

-• Reported car accidents (Québec, 2018): 28,109⁵
+reported car accidents (Québec, 2018)5

 What is OSA?

 If you feel tired and/or sleepy all the time, and have the signs described above, obstructive sleep apnea may be the cause.
 OSA can wreak havoc on your nights and your days, make you fatigued when you need to be alert, and impact your long-term health.
+Here’s what happens:

-• It’s these micro-arousals that disrupt our sleep architecture and cause us to wake up in the morning feeling as if we haven’t slept a wink.
+In obstructive sleep apnea the airway becomes blocked (obstructed) during sleep, which causes a pause in breathing.
+When we stop breathing our oxygen levels drop, which triggers the brain to tell us to wake up and breathe.
+However, we don’t wake up completely (these sleep interruptions are called “micro-arousals”).
+It’s these micro-arousals that disrupt our sleep architecture and cause us to wake up in the morning feeling as if we haven’t slept a wink.

 The most common signs of sleep apnea